 - Are there any exceptions where such a backup is not required, and if so, what are they?

 - Include the party who is responsible for creating and storing the backup, assuring that only those authorized to do so carry out this task.

 - Draft the method of training and monitoring for the proper execution of data backup and storage related to the relocation of hardware and electronic media that accesses ePHI.

-Why are these HIPAA Physical Safeguards so Important?
+Why HIPAA Physical Safeguards are so Important

 Physical safeguards are an important part of HIPAA because they help to protect ePHI from unauthorized intrusion, theft, and loss.
 By implementing physical safeguards, covered entities, and business associates can help ensure the confidentiality, integrity, and availability of ePHI, as is required by the HIPAA Security Rules.
 And, lastly, they can also help to prevent security incidents or breaches that could result in significant financial and reputational harm.